 About John Holman and Dog4Ewe

-John Holman is from Clay Center, NE where he is employed by the USDA.
-John Holman began training stockdogs in 1980 when he was hired as sheep herdsman for Mississippi State University.
+John Holman is from Clay Center, NE where he is where he retired after 30 years with the USDA.
+John actually began his love of stockdogs in 1980 while he was employed by a sheep herdsman for Mississippi State University.
 John is known for his DOG4EWE Border Collies, but has had extensive experience with Bearded Collies, Australian Cattle Dogs, Austrailian Sheperds, Bouviers, Shelties, Corgis, Puliks and Belgians.
 He is also a licensed AKC, AHBA and USBCHA judge.

 DOG4EWE Border Collies are the product of over 30 years of work and 6 generations of selective breeding.
 They have enough power for tough cattle and are very biddable at the same time.
 DOG4EWE Border Collies are used successfully as ranch, trial, agility and obedience dogs all over the US, as well as Canada and Europe..
 John is very grateful to all those that have helped him over the years.
 He couldn’t have been this successful without the support of his family and friends in the stockdog community!

 *Fees available upon request.

 John has traveled all across North America and Europe teaching clinics and would love to do one in your area.
 John is known for his DOG4EWE Border Collies, but has extensive experience with a large variety of herding breeds.
 No matter which breed of dog, the theme of John’s clinics are to develop a calm working dog that is happy to work for you and with you!